-Effectively managing customer feedback is one of the most important responsibilities of a product manager.
+Effectively handling customer feedback is one of the most important responsibilities of a product manager.
 It’s also one of the most challenging.
-We recently held a Product Stack webinar in Portland, Oregon that covered a number of topics related to customer feedback, including strategies for soliciting, managing, prioritizing, and making the most of your customers’ suggestions.
-The panel members, representing ProductPlan, Pivotal Tracker, Notion, Airbnb, and other members of the local PDX tech scene, answered a number of audience questions on the topic.
-Here are some of the highlights, as well as a couple questions they didn’t have time to address.
+We recently held a Product Stack webinar in Portland, Oregon, that covered several topics related to customer feedback, including strategies for soliciting, managing, prioritizing, and making the most of your customers’ suggestions.
+The panel members, representing ProductPlan, Pivotal Tracker, Notion, Airbnb, and other local PDX tech scene members, answered several audience questions on the topic.
+Here are some of the highlights and a couple of questions they didn’t have time to address.

 At ProductPlan, we do everything we can to turn customer feedback into a conversation or dialogue.
-The least effective way to leverage customer feedback is to collect it and put it in a spreadsheet somewhere and forget about it.
-If you can jump on feedback when it comes in and actually have a discussion with the customer, both parties are much more likely to walk away feeling satisfied, even if you’re not ultimately going to implement their request.
+But, unfortunately, the least effective way to handle customer feedback is to collect it, put it in a spreadsheet somewhere, and forget about it.
+On the other hand, if you can jump on feedback when it comes in and actually discuss with the customer, both parties are much more likely to walk away feeling satisfied, even if you’re not ultimately going to implement their request.

 “The least effective way to leverage customer feedback is to collect it and put it in a spreadsheet somewhere and forget about it.”

 Again, the key here is communication and empathy.
 It’s much more likely your customer will feel satisfied if you’re open and transparent about your thought process.
-In order to succeed as a company, you’re going to need a clear strategic vision of where your product is headed.
+To succeed as a company, you will need a clear strategic vision of where your product is headed.
 This becomes increasingly complicated as you grow and your customer base becomes more diverse.
-Customers might share some core similarities but at some point, they’ll likely want more specialized features, functionality, etc. You need to balance their desire for specialization with your long term vision, and reconciling and aligning those (sometimes competing) interests is no easy feat.
+Customers might share some core similarities, but at some point, they’ll likely want more specialized features, functionality, etc. You need to balance their desire for specialization with your long-term vision, and reconciling and aligning those (sometimes competing) interests is no easy feat.

 Most people don’t like to be told “no,” especially when they’re paying the person who is telling them “no.” But, if you’re open and communicative about your thought process, prioritization strategy, and long-term vision, you’re more likely to have a positive discussion with your customer, even when you’re telling them it’s unlikely you’ll implement their suggestion anytime soon.
 The key here is to have that honest discussion.
 You should hear your customers, even if you don’t always do exactly what they want.

-There are a number of ways you can actively solicit feedback from customers.
+There are several ways you can actively solicit feedback from customers.
 At ProductPlan, our product team regularly conducts interviews with customers.
 Customer success and customer support also represent feedback touchpoints and actively solicit feedback from multiple customer groups.
-It’s a great practice to get feedback not just from your most vocal customers, but from your newest users during the onboarding process, as well as your churning customers when they choose to leave.
-It’s never a happy moment when a customer churns, but it can be a great opportunity to identify critical gaps in functionality, especially if you see multiple customers leaving for the same reason.
+It’s a great practice to get feedback not just from your most vocal customers but from your newest users during the onboarding process, as well as your churning customers when they choose to leave.
+It’s never a happy moment when a customer churns.
+Still, it can be a great opportunity to identify critical gaps in functionality, especially if you see multiple customers leaving for the same reason.

 “It’s a great practice to get feedback not just from your most vocal customers, but from your newest users during the onboarding process, as well as your churning customers when they choose to leave.”